1989 Stanley Cup playoffs: (S1) Calgary Flames vs. (N4) Chicago Blackhawks

-Stanley Cup Finals
+Stanley Cup Final

-This was the second playoff series between these two teams, with the only previous meeting being the 1986 Stanley Cup Finals where Montreal defeated Calgary in five games.
+This was the second playoff series between these two teams, with the only previous meeting being the 1986 Stanley Cup Final where Montreal defeated Calgary in five games.
 This was the Flames second appearance in the Finals, while Montreal was making their 33rd appearance in the Finals.
 Calgary was trying to win their first Stanley Cup in franchise history, while Montreal last won the Stanley Cup in 1986.

-The Stanley Cup Finals was decided between the two teams with the best records of the 1988–89 NHL regular season.
+The Stanley Cup Final was decided between the two teams with the best records of the 1988–89 NHL regular season.
 Co-captain Lanny McDonald scored the second Flames goal in Game 6.
 This turned out to be the last goal in his Hockey Hall of Fame career, as he retired during the following off-season.
 Doug Gilmour scored two goals in the third period, including the eventual game and Cup winner to cement their first title for the Flames.

-To date this remains the last all-Canadian Cup Finals.
+To date this remains the last all-Canadian Cup Final.